gillian850413/Final_Project/README.md

 ## Future Work
 * We can collect not only the Top ranking YouTube channel information, but also the channel information that are not included in the chart for a more in-depth comparison between the well-known YouTubers and other normal YouTubers
+* We can compare the data from other countries and see whether the favorite type of videos and profit earnings will differ from country to country.

 ## Source
 ### Dataset Source: